marlon-sousa/TimerForNVDA/README.md

 The precision, however, should be good for the vast majority of cases, unless milisecond precision is necessary or otherwise some process will be severely impacted by any kind of delay.

-For better precision results, reports should be turned off and status should be requested on demand either by issuing ctrl+sfift+NVDA+r or by reading the status bar of the timer dialog.
+For better precision results, reports should be turned off and status should be requested on demand either by issuing ctrl+shift+NVDA+r or by reading the status bar of the timer dialog.

 ### reporters